 - If an employee has suffered personal harm

 - If such a personal injury occurred as a consequence of an accident, that is, if such an accident occurred as a result of and during employment

 - If such an injury resulted in an employee's permanent or partial disablement for more than three days

 - If an employee died as a result of such an accident

 Who is eligible for the Workmen Compensation Act?

-Every employee (including those hired through a contractor but excluding casual employees) employed for the employer's business and sustains an injury in an accident arising out of and in the course of his employment gets entitled to compensation under the Act.
+Every employee (including people hired through a contractor but excluding casual employees) employed for the employer's business and sustaining an injury in an accident arising out of and in the course of his employment is entitled to compensation under the act.